 Philadelphia Felony Defense Law Firm Offering Free Consultations

 If you or a family member is worried about being investigated for a crime, you should contact an experienced felony defense attorney.
 At the Law Offices of Lloyd Long, we are dedicated to providing you with the legal defense that you deserve.
-Being the subject of a serious criminal investigation can be intimidating, but we are here to stand with you.
+Being the subject of a serious criminal investigation can be intimidating, but we are here to stand with you for various types of charges including theft, arson, homicide, and receiving stolen goods in Philadelphia.
 To schedule a free legal consultation with criminal lawyer Lloyd Long, call us at (215) 625-6818, or contact us online.